rjmorris/recipes/bbq_turkey_meatloaf/readme.md

 # Directions

-1. By hand, mix all ingredients in a large bowl.
+1. By hand, mix all ingredients in a loaf pan.
+(It's easier to mix in a separate bowl, but this way avoids dirtying a separate bowl with raw turkey.)
-1. Place the mixture in a loaf pan.
-1. Spread additional BBQ sauce over top of loaf.
 1. Bake at 350 for 1 hour.
-Let stand 5 minutes before serving.
+Let stand 5 minutes.
+1. Top with additional BBQ sauce before serving.